willa75/item_catalog/README.md

 2. (optional but recommended) Run `virtualenv env`
 3. (optional but recommended) Run `source env/bin/activate`
 4. Run `export WEBAPP_ENV="dev"`
-5. Run `python manage.py shell`
-6. Run `db.create_all()` to create the db schema and close the python shell
+5. Run `python manage.py setup_db` to create the db schema and close the python shell
-7. Run `python manage.py server` to run the webserver and naviagte to the url in the browser.
+6. Run `python manage.py server` to run the webserver and naviagte to the url in the browser.
+7. Open web browser to http://localhost:5000/login to login to the site with credentials:
+	username: admin
+	password: password